EmmaSui/Business-Analytics-Predicting-Catalog-Demand/README.md

 p1-mailinglist.xlsx: The dataset with information on 250 new customers.

-Predicting Catalog Demand Code: The python code I wrote and the result of this project.
+Predicting Catalog Demand Code.ipynb: The Python code I wrote and the result of this project.

 ## Concept used in this project
 Cross industry standard process for data mining (CRISP-DM), Predictive methodology map, Linear regression, R squared.